 It was said when their son, L.L., was born, David looked around their log cabin for inspiration and found a history of the Medici family, and chose he the name Lorenzo Lee.
 But it turns out Lorenzo was an extremely popular name in Hardy County.
 A lot of Lorenzos are listed in the roster of McNeill's Rangers and the 18th Virginia.
 Could be David named his son after a fellow-veteran of "the late war."
 Could be "Lee" was added in honor of his favorite General.
 Or could be there was a very successful "Medici Family" book salesman thereabouts.

-In any case, Lorenzo Lee was a beautiful little boy with blonde hair and clear, blue eyes.
+In any case, their little boy, Lorenzo Lee, was a beautiful child with blonde hair and clear, blue eyes.
 Lots of German there, and like his father, L.L. was raised to be a farmer.
-I once asked his great-grand daughter, Elizabeth (Libba) Bean Savels, what David raised on the farm,
+I once asked David's granddaughter, Elizabeth (Libba) Bean Savels, what David Ferguson Bean raised on the farm,

 "Chickens?"
 I asked.

 "Apples!" she replied.

 "Oh, he had an orchard?
 He sold apples?"

 "Lord, no, child," she laughed.
 "Granddaddy sold Apple Jack!"